EasyDynamics/oscal-rest/README.md

 |`METHOD /profile/{identifier}/resolved-catalog`<br />`METHOD /profile/{identifier}/resolved-snapshot`<br />`METHOD /profile/{identifier}/resolved-snapshot/{identifier}`|
 |:--- |

+## Known Issue: XML Expression

+When the specification calls for OSCAL content to be accepted or returned, the content must be fully OSCAL valid.
+Even if the specification shows a non-compliant schema or example.

+There is a known-issue that prevents proper expression of OSCAL XML content in OpenAPI.

+XML elements have both _attributes_ and _children_.
+JSON elements only have _children_.
+There is no way to specify an element _attribute_ using a JSON schema.

+All versions of the OpenAPI specification, up to and including 3.1, only accept JSON schema definitions.
+As a result all OpenAPI viewers and code generators incorrectly represent OSCAL XML element _attributes_ as element _children_.

 ## Viewing / Editing

 The proposed OSCAL REST OpenAPI specification is expressed using the OpenAPI 3.1 standard: